j-stach/blok/README.md

 ## Development
 Blok is a work-in-progress.
 Current tasks can be tracked in [TODO.md](/TODO.md). <br>
 #### In 0.0.2
 - Stack, Layer, Row are all generic types
+- Added partial references
-- Connections no longer clone
+- Connections no longer rely on clone
 - Alignments can be used on rows and layers during connection
 #### For 0.0.3
-- [ ] Needs error types
+- [ ] Error types
+- [ ] 1-based array indexing
 - [ ] Test coverage improved
 - [ ] TBD...